Buy or Sell Southwest Airlines Co. (LUV) Stock Now | Don't Try to Be a Top Gun

 Southwest Airlines Co.
-(NYSE:LUV) went down by -0.68% from its latest closing price compared to the recent 1-year high of $64.75.
-The company’s stock price has collected -1.30% of loss in the last five trading sessions.
-Press Release reported 10 hours ago that Three Days Only!
-Southwest Airlines Brings Back Limited-Time Offer For Promotional Companion Pass
+(NYSE:LUV) went up by 1.73% from its latest closing price compared to the recent 1-year high of $64.75.
+The company’s stock price has collected -0.27% of loss in the last five trading sessions.
+Press Release reported 8 hours ago that Southwest Announces Leadership Changes

 Is It Worth Investing in Southwest Airlines Co.
 (NYSE :LUV) Right Now?